 This function lets you specify whether to display or hide widgets from your sidebar based on conditions you set for a particular category, author, user. role, tag, date, or page …

 To learn more about using WordPress widgets, go here:

 (Access all plugin documentation on the official Jetpack website)

 The plugin also comes with free basic support.
 Upgrading to one of the premium optionsgives users faster resolution to support questions …

 (Search the plugin website for additional plugin information)

 You can do most things you will need using the free version of the Jetpack plugin.
 If, however, you feel you need any of the additional premium features (e.g. security, backups, etc.), then Jetpack offers users a range of affordable upgrade plans …

 WP Social Traffic is a push-button Facebook traffic automation plugin for WordPress.

 WP Social Traffic – Facebook Traffic Automation

-If you are looking for a “set and forget” tool to leverage Facebook pages and groups that can automate the display of your posts on Facebook and drive free traffic to your posts or pages, then check out the plugin below …
+If you are looking for a “set and forget” WordPress plugin for leveraging Facebook pages and groups that can automate the display of your posts on Facebook and drive more traffic to your posts or pages, then check out the plugin below …